 "Look how green it is in there, not brown like where we live," said one woman.
-"My fruit trees are dying!".
-The group said they would write to Zille for clarity on why they were not able to get water as per her invitation, and when they could come back.
+"My fruit trees are dying!".The group said they would write to Zille for clarity on why they were not able to get water as per her invitation, and when they could come back.
 In September, Zille reportedly said in the Western Cape legislature that people were welcome to share the water produced by a R92 754 purifier installed at the residence if it was purified and feasible.

-In a tweet in response to the gathering on Monday, Zille said: "Believe me, Day Zero is not a myth.
-We are going to have to work very hard not to reach level 7 water restrictions -- which is when water is rationed and we have to queue for it.
-That transition has been called Day Zero.
-Ppl are now taking it seriously."
 Zille's spokesperson Michael Mpofu said the tap near the security gate at the Leeuwenhof Estate supplied non-potable water and that the pressure was low because of the drought.
 "The stream off the mountain, which feeds this water source, often is low, or even dry, in Summer."
 He said during the course of last year, Zille had requested that the City of Cape Town feed the water from the stream into the Molteno Reservoir, where it would be purified for domestic use.

 "This work is in progress," Mpofu said.
 He said members of the public were welcome to fill bottles from that tap, if there was sufficient pressure to do so.
 However, he requested that this be done in an "orderly and appropriate" way.
 "To be clear, the water available near the gate... is polluted water that cannot be used for drinking purposes.
 "The purifier used to clean it is currently clogged with silt as a result of the reduction in water flow and an increased ratio of silt to water in the stream," Mpofu said.
-Members of the SAPS would monitor activity at the Premiere's tap and uphold the law, if necessary, Mpofu added.
+Members of the SAPS would monitor activity at the Premiere's tap and uphold the law, if necessary, he added.